 M.A.R.S., Inc. was formed as not for profit Wisconsin corporation and we are pursuing IRS Section 501 (c)(3)tax-exempt status - stay tuned!

 From the beginning, organizers decided the net proceeds would be donated to a local charitable cause.
 Over 150 outstanding individuals volunteer their time to maximize the amount donated.
-To date, over $160,000 has been donated to some awesome and worthy causes including the In-Courage (the Manitowoc County Domestic Violence Center), Painting Pathways, The Crossing, HFM Samaritan Fund, Hope House of Manitowoc County, The Haven, Ascend Services, Friends of Maritime Trail, St Frances, Girls and Boys Club, and Marco Services.
+To date, close to $200,000 has been donated to some awesome and worthy causes including the In-Courage (the Manitowoc County Domestic Violence Center), Painting Pathways, The Crossing, HFM Samaritan Fund, Hope House of Manitowoc County, The Haven, Ascend Services, Friends of Maritime Trail, St Frances, Girls and Boys Club, and Marco Services.

 Runners from over 35 states and several foreign countries participated!
 This volunteer-run event is growing and improving each year.
 It is the hope, mission, and goal of the Maritime Marathon to make a positive impact on the Manitowoc-Two Rivers Community by putting on an exceptional event that bolsters our economy, promotes a healthy and active lifestyle, and contributes to a cause that impacts our community.